-WITTENBORG Undergraduate/Bachelors Marking Rubric Phase 3 - Exam type 2 Assessment Criteria Weight Criterion/ Indicator Marks No. 0-3.0 4.0-5.0 6 7 8 9.0-10 Unacceptable/Poor Insufficient/Inadequate Adequate/Fair Good Excellent Outstanding 1 40% Critical application and integration of relevant models and concepts Very weak evidence of knowledge/understanding of management concepts and models.
+WITTENBORG January M. Applied Surfaces Undergraduate/Bachelors Marking Rubric Phase 3 - Exam type 2 Assessment Criteria Criterion/ Marks No. Weight Indicator 0-3.0 4.0-5.0 6 7 8 9.0-10 Unacceptable/Poor Insufficient/Inadequate Adequate/Fair Good Excellent Outstanding 1 40% Critical application and integration of relevant models and concepts Very weak evidence of knowledge/understanding of management concepts and models.
 Rather naive or simplistic approach to concepts and models.
 An inadequate application of management concepts and models.
 Some understanding of key issues.
 The analysis is simplistic and not well grounded.
 Adequate and critical application of management concepts and models, although the range limited.
 Adequate demonstration of understanding and fair insight into key issues.
 Good and critical application of appropriate management concepts and models with a very good extent of analysis.
 Good understanding of key issues.
 Excellent critical application of a wide and appropriate range of management concepts and models supported by high quality analysis and demonstrating thorough understanding.
 Outstanding critical application of a wide and appropriate range of management concepts and models supported by the highest quality analysis and demonstrating a good command of the subject.
-2 25% Critical analysis and evaluation of management theory and practice Very weak or failed critical analysis and/or evaluation of management theory and practice related to the addressed subject.
+2 25% Critical analysis and evaluation of management theory Very weak or failed critical analysis and/or evaluation of management theory and practice related to the addressed subject.
 An inadequate attempt to critically analyse or evaluate the management theory and practice related to the addressed subject.
-Inadequate use of data and evidence. and evaluate the management theory and practice related to the addressed subject.
-Useful example(s) were Isubject Good understanding of how theory and practice related to the addressed subject.
-Excellent analysis, use of data and evidence.
-Outstanding critical analysis and evaluation of the management theory and practice related to the addressed subject.
+Inadequate use of data and evidence.
+A fair attempt to critically analyse and evaluate the management theory and practice related to the addressed subject.
+Useful example(s) were given, good data and evidence. land practice related to the addressed levaluation of the management Outstanding critical analysis and evaluation of the management theory and practice related to the addressed subject.
 Deep and insightful presentation of the subject.
 3 25% recearch and breadth of Limited/inadequate range of sources.
 Points not evidentially grounded.
 No evidence of readings or research.
 Insufficient depth of critical analysis.
 Inadequate extent of research.
-Reading is limited to the core text. la wide range relevant and hevond Excellent critical analysis in breadth and depth.
+Reading is limited to the core text.
+Adequate depth of critical analysis.
+Extent of research is acceptable.
+Limited reading and does not extend far beyond the core text.
+Good depth of critical analysis.
+Good extent of research.
+Reading is within a wide range, relevant and beyond the core text Excellent critical analysis in breadth and depth.
 Selectively wide reading evident which is well beyond the core text and includes independent sources.
 An outstanding critical analysis in both breadth and depth.
 Reading is extensive and includes independent sources and press coverage.
-4 10% Coherence and quality Very weak report with little coherence, missed elements of the task.
+4 10% Coherence and quality of documents and referencing Very weak report with little coherence, missed elements of the task.
 Very weak in referencing and standard of written English.
 Inadequate report in terms of logical structure and coherence.
-Weak in referencing and the narrative very descriptive. structure and coherence.
-The writing is well written to a good academic Excellent report with clear and logical structure and coherence.
+Weak in referencing and the narrative very descriptive.
+Adequate report with logical structure and coherence.
+The writing is to an acceptable standard and all elements of the task were attempted to an acceptable standard.
+Fair referencing of sources.
+Good report with a clear, logical structure and coherence.
+The report is well written to a good academic standard and all elements of the task attempted.
+Excellent report with clear and logical structure and coherence.
 Excellent academic writing style including very good referencing.
 All elements of the task are addressed without fault.
 An outstanding report in terms of presentation, writing and clarity of expression.
 An outstanding academic writing style including very good and extensive referencing.
 All elements of the task addressed comprehensively and without fault.